grap/grap-odoo-custom/mrp_sale_grouped/readme/DESCRIPTION.rst

-Quickly manage what you need to produce thanks to grouped sales
+Quickly manage sales and linked manufacturing orders.
+For example : a Week Production for a Bakery based on its Grocery sales.

 .. figure:: ../static/description/mrp_sale_grouped.png